pkosiec/botkube-docs/docs/features/alias.md

 ---
-id: alias
+id: aliases
-title: Alias
+title: Command Aliases
 sidebar_position: 4
 ---

 Botkube can define multiple aliases for arbitrary commands.
 The aliases are replaced with the underlying command before executing it.
 Aliases can replace a single word or multiple ones.
 For example, you can define a `k` alias for `kubectl`, or `kgp` for `kubectl get pods`.

 Aliases work for all commands, including executor plugins and Botkube built-in ones.
-To learn more about how to configure Executors, see the [Executor](./executor/index.md) section.
+To learn more about how to configure Executors, see the [Executor](../configuration/executor/index.md) section.

 Aliases are defined globally for the whole Botkube installation.
 Once they are configured, read the [Aliases](../usage/executor/index.md#aliases) section in Usage document.